sheenamt/ngs_capture_qc/README.rst

     xlsxmaker           Create xlsx workbook from all output files summarize_assay     Given probe reference file, list of preferred transcripts and refgene.bed,
+    parse_refgene_positions
+                        Parse the filtered refgene file and report chrm:start- stop for each gene

     optional arguments:
     -h, --help            show this help message and exit -V, --version         Print the version number and exit